visgl/react-map-gl/docs/api-reference/map.md

 Default: `null`

 A callback run before the Map makes a request for an external URL.
 The callback can be used to modify the url, set headers, or set the credentials property for cross-origin requests.

+#### workerClass: object

+Default: `null`

+Provides an interface for external module bundlers such as Webpack or Rollup to package mapbox-gl's WebWorker into a separate class and integrate it with the library.
+Takes precedence over `workerUrl`.

+#### workerCount: number

+Default: `2`

+The number of web workers instantiated on a page with mapbox-gl maps.

+#### workerUrl: string

+Provides an interface for loading mapbox-gl's WebWorker bundle from a self-hosted URL.
+This is useful if your site needs to operate in a strict CSP (Content Security Policy) environment wherein you are not allowed to load JavaScript code from a Blob URL, which is default behavior.